Noah Beck

-Noah Timothy Beck (born May 4, 2001) is an American social media personality most known for his content on TikTok.
+Noah Timothy Beck (born May 4, 2001) is an American media personality and actor, widely known for his content on TikTok.
 In 2019, Beck was a midfielder for the Portland Pilots men's soccer team.
+Beck's content includes dances and skits to audio clips of songs, movies, and TV shows.
+Beck has 33.5 million followers on TikTok, 7.8 million on Instagram, and over 1.51 million YouTube subscribers.
+TikTok listed Beck as one of the Top 10 breakout content creators of 2020.
+In 2023, he created the underwear brand IPHIS.

 Early life

 Beck was born on May 4, 2001, and is from Peoria, Arizona.
-He attended Ironwood High School.
-Beck played for the SC del Sol club soccer team in Phoenix.
-In Arizona, he was a team captain in the U.S. Youth Soccer Olympic Development Program from 2014 to 2017.
-He moved to Utah during his last two years of high school where he played for the Real Salt Lake Academy.
-Starting in 2019, Beck attended University of Portland where Beck was a midfielder on the Portland Pilots men's soccer.
-Due to the COVID-19 pandemic in Portland, Oregon, Beck completed his second semester of freshman year online before dropping out.
+He attended Ironwood High School and Desert Valley Elementary School.
+Beck played for the SC del Sol club football team in Phoenix.
+In Arizona, he was a team captain in the U.S. Youth Football Olympic Development Program from 2014 to 2017.
+He moved to Utah during his last two years of high school, where he played for the Real Salt Lake Academy.
+Starting in 2019, Beck attended the University of Portland, where he was a midfielder on the Portland Pilots men's soccer team.
+Due to the COVID-19 pandemic in Portland, Oregon, Beck completed his second semester of his freshman year online before dropping out.